ezeoleaf/awesome-golang-repositories/README.md

 [cli-calc](https://github.com/gsaldanab/cli-calc): Implementacion de CLI mediante la librería cobra github.com/spf13/cobra, permite la suma de enteros y decimales, tambien de pares e impares
 [golang-stringbuilder](https://github.com/linkdotnet/golang-stringbuilder): A string builder that has similar capabilities as the one from C#.
 [react-ipfs-proxy-api-manager-go](https://github.com/aifeelit/react-ipfs-proxy-api-manager-go): I made a docker-compose.yml that built everything but for some reason the proxy didn't work correctly within the container and I didn't want to spend much time findin ...
 [rerr](https://github.com/i-erokhin/rerr): Golang helper for Gorilla JSON RPC 2.0.
 Common errors with codes and messages.
+[GoGracefulReusePort](https://github.com/jensneuse/GoGracefulReusePort): This repo demonstrates the use of go 1.8 server.shutdown and reuseport to gracefully restart a go app.